 Mr. Speaker, the students have to continue their education.
 When they're moving to another location, will they move all the contents of where they were training?
-Will they move the equipment, as well?
+Will they move the equipment as well or will they wait for the new facility to be built?
 Thank you, Mr. Speaker.